AhmedHany165/RobotProgramming/README.md

 # LIMO The Detector

-This project aims to autonomously detect and count different coloured objects (red and green) in two worlds (basic_world.world & advanced_world.world), using ROS2 packages and python files that are compatable with LIMO Robot.
+This project aims to autonomously detect and count different coloured objects (red and green) in two worlds (basic_world.world & advanced_world.world), using ROS2 packages and python files that are compatible with LIMO Robot.

 ## Contents